Weed Killer Found In Kids At Higher Levels Than Parents

 As for CBS13 investigator Julie Watts and her daughter’s test results, Julie had the lowest glyphosate levels of any parent in the study, and her daughter had the fourth-lowest levels of any child.

-Like most of the families, her daughter had much higher levels than Julie.
-She assumingly was exposed at school when they lived in the Bay Area.
+Like most of the families however, her daughter had much higher levels than Julie.

-Monsanto also questioned the small sample size of volunteers tested by CEH and said results are “thousands of times below the limits set for adults.”

 Monsanto’s full statement: